From Volterra dislocations to strain-gradient plasticity: Introduction

 Later on, the so-called \Emph{strain-gradient models} were developed by Fleck--Hutchinson \cite{FH93} and Gurtin \cite{Gur00,GA05}.
 In these models, the energy is of the form

-where $u:\W\to \R^2$ is a displacement field from a reference configuration, $\beta^p$ is a plastic strain, whose curl represents the distribution of dislocations and $\bbW$ is a quadratic elastic energy density, and $\Sigma$ is a function that depends on the exact model.
-The first term is viewed as a linear elastic energy of the elastic strain, whereas the second term, which is independent of the displacement field, is viewed as the self-energy contribution of the plastic strain.
+where $u:\W\to \R^2$ is a displacement field relative to a reference configuration, $\beta^p$ is a plastic strain, whose curl represents the distribution of dislocations, $\bbW$ is a quadratic elastic energy density, and $\Sigma$ is a model-dependent function.
+The first term is a linear elastic energy of the elastic strain, whereas the second term, which is independent of the displacement field, is the self-energy contribution of the plastic strain.

-Comparing the two approaches, it is apparent that the Noll-Wang model \eqref{eq:EofMQ} concerns systems subject to higher energy/stress---there is no a priori reference (zero energy) configuration and the decomposition of the strain is multiplicative rather than additive (compare $df \circ Q^{-1}$ in $E^{\text{NW}}$ and $\nabla u - \beta^p$ in $E^{\text{sg}}$).
+Comparing the two approaches, it is apparent that the Noll-Wang model \eqref{eq:EofMQ} for a non-curl-free $\P$ concerns systems subject to higher energy/stress---there is no a priori reference (zero energy) configuration and the decomposition of the strain is multiplicative rather than additive (compare $df \circ \P^{-1}$ in $E^{\text{NW}}$ and $\nabla u - \beta^p$ in $E^{\text{sg}}$).
 This observation will be made precise in the next part, where we describe the derivation of these models from models of finitely-many dislocations, each in a different energy scaling.

-\paragraph{Rigorous homogenization of dislocations: previous results} In two dimensions, the Kondo--Bilby geometric model, and the Noll--Wang energetic model were obtained as limits of the geometric (Volterra) model of finitely-many dislocations: in the Kondo--Bilby model this reduces to showing that manifolds $(\M,\g,Q)$ can be obtained as limits of manifolds $(\M_n,\g_n,Q_n)$ with finitely-many dislocations (that is, $dQ_n = 0$), as the magnitude of the dislocations tends to zero and their number tends to infinity \cite{KM15,KM16}; the Noll--Wang model was obtained by taking the $\Gamma$-limit of the associated energies $E^{\text{NW}}$ of $(\M_n,\g_n,Q_n)$, under some additional technical assumptions \cite{KM16a,EKM20}.
-In both cases, the total Burgers vector in $(\M_n,\g_n,Q_n)$ is $O(1)$ (where the small parameter is the typical magnitude of a dislocation), as is the associated elastic energy.
+\paragraph{Rigorous homogenization of dislocations: previous results} In two dimensions, the Kondo--Bilby geometric model, and the Noll--Wang energetic model were obtained as limits of the Volterra model of finitely-many dislocations: in the Kondo--Bilby model this reduces to showing that manifolds $(\M,\P)$ can be obtained as limits of manifolds $(\M_n,\P_n)$ with finitely-many dislocations (that is, $d\P_n = 0$), as the magnitude of the dislocations tends to zero and their number tends to infinity \cite{KM15,KM16}; the Noll--Wang model was obtained by taking the $\Gamma$-limit of the associated energies $E^{\text{NW}}$ of $(\M_n,\P_n)$, under some additional technical assumptions \cite{KM16a,EKM20}.
+In both cases, the total Burgers vector in $(\M_n,\P_n)$ is $O(1)$ (the small parameter is the typical magnitude of a dislocation), as is the associated elastic energy.